ironcodestudio/ironcode-git-enhancements/README.md

 `source  ~/ironcode-git-enhancements/bash_profile-mods.bash`
 * Edit `~/gitconfig` in your home directory and remove the line
 `templatedir = ~/ironcode-git-enhancements/git_template`
-* At this point, the modifications are uninstalled and optionally
-you can delete the directory and contents `~/ironcode-git-enhancements`
+* At this point, the modifications are uninstalled and optionally you can delete the directory and contents `~/ironcode-git-enhancements`

 Changelog
 ------------
+* 20150320 - improve readability of output for `gl` alias
+* 20150320 - correct behavior of `gbv` (previously -v paramter was ignored)
+* 20150320 - add new entries in "Reference for Other Git Commands":
+_Undo Last Commit_, _Remove Untracked Files from Branch_, and _Reset master to origin/master_
-* 20140808 - add alias 'gsi', add tab completion on aliases, remove 'gbo', change 'gb' to map to 'git branch' with no parameters, add 'gbv', update git-completion.bash to latest version
+* 20140808 - add alias `gsi`, add tab completion on aliases, remove `gbo`, change `gb` to map to `git branch` with no parameters, add `gbv`, update git-completion.bash to latest version
 * 20140516 - add `git_template` directory and hooks for Effortless Ctags
 * 20140404 - move to ironcode-git-enhancements, updated paths and documentation
 * 20140404 - added `gl` comand line shortcut for `git log --pretty=oneline`
 * 20140402 - updated incorrect comments and clarified installation
 * 20140219 - moved required scripts git-completion.bash and git-prompt.sh into this repo